mar-ina-thal/tfbs-NN/README.md

 # tfbs-NN
-## Constructing a pipeline for the creation of a tfbs dataset and the training of a NN
+## Constructing a pipeline for the creation of a TFBS dataset and the training of a NN

 This depository is under construction...